martin-brennan/martin-brennan.com/_posts/2014-03-03-contentresult-or-viewresult-response-based-on-context.md

   - controller
   - MVC
 ---

+{% include deprecated.html message="In 2025 this article is over ten years old and is likely out of date.
+Leaving it as a historical curiosity." cssclass="danger" %}

 In .NET MVC there are times where you may want to return either a `ContentResult` or `ViewResult` depending on the situation.
 For example you may want to return an `application/json` result for an API request but a structured view with timing information (such as when using MiniProfiler) when visiting the route in the browser.

 I had to find out how to construct the different types of results separately first.
 The main properties that need to be set for a new `ViewResult` object are the ViewName and the ViewData.
 ViewData has a Model property where you can set the model that you would like to return with the view.
 The `SimpleResponse` model is a simple model that just has a JSON property that I use to display the JSON output of an API route in a nicely-formatted way.<!--more-->